sylefeb/Silice/learn-silice/README.md

 > If you want to more explanations about this, please refer my talk about the Doomchip-onice ([slide](https://www.antexel.com/doomchip_onice_rc3/#/13),[video](https://youtu.be/2ZAIIDXoBis?t=483)).
 Also checkout my [FPGA gate simulator page](https://github.com/sylefeb/silixel).

 From the illustration we can guess a few things:
 - The circuit uses FPGA blocks (or LUTs for Lookup Up Tables), so there is a notion of how big it will become.
 Complex designs may not fit on smaller FPGAs.
-This *resource usage* is fun (and often important) to optimize, an activity often called *LUT golfing*.
+This *resource usage* is fun and often important to optimize, an activity often called *LUT golfing*.
 - The routes can have different lengths.
 Because this is a circuit, and a configurable one at that, the signal takes actual time to propagate along the routes.
 This leads to delays.
 For instance, say that our longest route needs $50$ *nanoseconds* to propagate the signal.
 Our circuit will not be able to run faster than $\frac{1000}{50} = 20$ MHz.
 This longest route is called the *critical path*.
-[Nextpnr](https://github.com/YosysHQ/nextpnr) (the tool that maps the circuit to the FPGA) will tell us this max frequency, or *fmax*.
+[Nextpnr](https://github.com/YosysHQ/nextpnr) (the tool that maps the circuit to the FPGA) will tell us this max frequency, or *fmax* as well as the critical path.

 > This is not only about the routes, the LUTs can be configured as *asynchronous* in which case they constantly update their outputs when the inputs change.
-In such case, the delay is the sum of routes and LUTs to traverse.
+In such case, the delay is the sum of route delays and LUT traversal delays.
 This is very typical: a design contains many synchronous (flip-flop) and asynchronous (*combinational*) gates.

 Finally, something to remember, especially if you have a background in programming on CPU: *There is no concept of "not doing something"*. *Everything* you describe becomes a circuit and takes space on the FPGA.
 On CPU we tend to write thing like:
 ```c